 DNS (Domain Name System) is your PC’s way of translating website names (that people understand) into IP addresses (that computers understand).
 Windows PC cache DNS results locally (on a temporary database) to speed up future access to those hostnames.
 The DNS cache contains records of all the recent visits and attempted visits to websites and other internet domains.
-But sometimes corruption on the Cache database result difficult to reach a certain website or server.
+But sometimes corruption on the Cache database result difficulty to reach a certain website or server.

 If you found your self web pages not opening, having internet connection problem, DNS server not working or DNS cache corrupted, All you have to flush Windows DNS cache that helps resolve DNS related problems that include Website not found, Web browser unable to view certain web pages etc.